The Pillars of Our Work

 High Number of Ceremonies

-on our 12-day ayahuasca retreats and 8 ceremonies on our 1-month ‘Deep Immersion’ ayahuasca retreats.
-We offer such a high number of ceremonies to ensure that our healers have sufficient time to reach into the roots of the issues presented by our guests.
+We include a high number of ceremonies in our retreats to ensure that our healers have sufficient time to reach into the roots of the issues presented by our guests.

 We are passionate about our work and deeply committed to facilitating lasting healing and integration.
 Our retreats are intense and challenging experiences that initiate a much longer-term healing journey that unfolds for months and even years after visiting the Temple.